emmacadavra/ci-portfolio1-spc/TESTING.md

 ![WAVE Accessibility label error](docs/images/wave-accessibility-label-error.png)

 The empty label that it refers to is part of the HTML code I used for the hamburger menu, and from what I understand it needs to remain blank.
-This obviously is not ideal and I would liked to have caught this earlier in the development cycle so that I could learn how to negate this negative impact on the website's accessibility.
+This obviously is not ideal and I would have liked to have caught this earlier in the development cycle so that I could learn how to negate this negative impact on the website's accessibility.

 #### **WCAG Colour Contrast Checker Failure**

 When testing the website pages with the WCAG Colour Contrast Checker, I found that there were failures on my Form Submission page around the images.
-Although I understand that this is due to the background colour of the image containers, and the contaning div element - and that they do not actually contain any text - I would still consider this an issue that I would like to spend more time working out how to avoid.
+Although I understand that this is due to the background colour of the image containers, and the containing div element - and that they do not actually contain any text - I would still consider this an issue that I would like to spend more time working out how to avoid.